d-terrell/Spotipi-Recreation/README.md

 As the project progressed, I realized the need to acquire additional hardware and materials, such as a soldering iron, rosin core - Alloy 60SN 40PB, 3mm flat head screwdriver, mini HDMI converter, standard HDMI cable, USB Female to Micro USB Male Adapter, standard USB cable, 2.5A Power Supply, jumper wires, monitor, and keyboard.

+## Raspberry Pi Zero Hardware Assembly

+- Attach the standard HDMI cable from the monitor to the mini HDMI converter, then attach the mini HDMI to the mini HDMI output on the Pi Zero.

+- Attach the standard USB cable from the keyboard to the USB Female to the Micro USB Male Adapter.
+Now plug the Micro USB into the Micro USB Data Port on the Pi Zero.

+- Attach the 2.5A Power Supply from the wall to the Micro USB 5 V Power input on the Pi Zero.

 ## Hardware Assembly
 - Soldered GPIO pins 4 and 18 together on the Matrix Bonnet via tinned jumper wire.

 - Soldered backside of GPIO pins 4 and 8 on Matrix Bonnet.

-- Attached Raspberry Pi Zero and RGB Matrix Bonnet together via GPIO pins
+- Attached Raspberry Pi Zero and RGB Matrix Bonnet via GPIO pins

 - Attached power cables from the LED Panel power source to the Matrix Bonnet and tighten power cables with a screwdriver.
     - Red to positive.